 7. University of Western Australia

-UWA is renowned for its strong research foundation, highly experienced faculty, and close collaborations with industry partners.
-The university has produced many exceptional individuals, including former Australian Prime Minister Bob Hawke and Nobel Prize-winning scientists Barry Marshall and Robin Warren.
+UWA stands out for its strong research background, experienced faculty and extensive partnerships with businesses and industry organizations.
+The university is also home to many outstanding talents, including former Australian Prime Minister Bob Hawke and Nobel Prize-winning scientists Barry Marshall and Robin Warren.

 9. University of Technology Sydney

-The University of Technology Sydney (UTS) is one of the youngest in Australia's top 10 prestigious universities but the fastest growing in Australia.
-UTS has risen to 88th in the world after just over 3 decades of operation.
-UTS owns a campus with an investment of more than 1.3 billion USD in the heart of Sydney, providing the most modern, innovative, and professional learning environment for students.
+University of Technology Sydney (University of Technology Sydney) is one of the top 10 young schools in the prestigious universities in Australia, and it is growing very fast.
+UTS has risen to #96 in the world (according to Quacquarelli Symonds QS World University Rankings 2026).
+The university owns a large investment campus in the heart of Sydney, providing a modern, creative, and professional learning environment for students.

 10. RMIT University